mxxo/egs_mesh/src/example/input_mesh.md

 ![Assigning media](./gmsh_add_media.png)

 ## Meshing the geometry
-Now, we have a geometry with media names attached.
-All that's left is to mesh the geometry.
-You can create a 3D mesh using:
+Now, you have a geometry with media names attached.
+All that's left is to mesh it.
+Generate a 3D mesh using:

 **`Mesh->3D`**

 ![Creating a mesh](./gmsh_mesh.png)

-After creating the mesh, you can find information like the number of tetrahedrons using `Tools->Statistics`.
+After meshing, you can find information like the number of tetrahedrons using `Tools->Statistics`.
 The mesh shown here has 1153 elements.
 Mesh visibility settings are in `Tools->Options->Mesh->Visibility`.

 Write the mesh to disk using: